Karl Thopia: Control of Durrës and the Princedom of Albania

-Rivalry with the Balsha II
+Rivalry with Balsha II

+Balsha II and the Thopia had been fighting for the control of the region between Lake Skadar and Durrës since 1363.
+Balsha, allied with the Albanian tribe Mataruge, tried to invade Albania in 1364.
+In the summer of the same year, Balsha was defeated by Karl and Gjergj I Balsha was captured in a skirmish.
+It would not be until 1366 that Republic of Ragusa would mediate peace between them and procured the release of Balsha II.
 In 1380, Karl Thopia tried to make an alliance with King Louis I of Hungary, who confirmed it in the possessions he had in Durrës and the surrounding area.
 This alliance was not welcomed by either the Venetians or the Roman Curia, as long as the Hungarian king supported Avignon's antipope.
-Rejecting Charles's legitimacy over Durrës, the Pope turned his brother-in-law Balša II against him.
+Rejecting Charles's legitimacy over Durrës, the Pope turned his brother-in-law Balsha II against him.

-Balša II made a fourth attempt to conquer Durrës, an important commercial and strategic center, which was ruled by his rival, Karl Thopia.
-In 1385, Balša II started an offensive, capturing Durrës from Karl Thopia the following year, and proclaimed himself Duke of Durazzo (Durrës).
+Balsha II made a fourth attempt to conquer Durrës, an important commercial and strategic center, which was ruled by his rival, Karl Thopia.
+In 1385, Balsha II started an offensive, capturing Durrës from Karl Thopia the following year, and proclaimed himself Duke of Durazzo (Durrës).
 Thopia called on the Turks for assistance.
 Murad I gladly sent an army of 40,000 men from Macedonia.
-In the plain of Savra between Elbasan and Lushnjë, Balša II fought the Turks and was defeated and killed.
-Thopia again gained control over Durazzo, probably under Ottoman suzerainty.
+In the plain of Savra between Elbasan and Lushnjë, Balsha II fought the Turks and was defeated and killed.
+Thopia again gained control over Durrës, probably under Ottoman suzerainty.

 Venetian alliance

 In the last decade of his rule, Karl closely followed the Republic of Venice, particularly with regard to foreign policy.
 On 17 August 1386, Karl Thopia allied himself with Venice and committed himself to participate in all wars of the Republic or pay auxiliary funds and supply grain.
 In addition, he promised the Venetian buyers protection in his lands.
 In return, Venice supplied a galley, permitted recruitment of Thopia's mercenaries in Venetian areas and instructed the captain of their Adriatic fleet to protect Karl's coasts from the Ottomans.
-The Ottomans undertook several heavy attacks on Durrës, which also still persisted as Karl died in January 1388.
-His son, Gjergj, became Karl's successor.
+The Ottomans undertook several heavy attacks on Durrës, which also still persisted as Karl died in January 1388, where he was buried in Saint John Vladimir's Church.
+His son, Gjergj Thopia, became Karl's successor.